Web Prolog manual

 server_upgrade(+To, +Pred) is det.

 Replaces the callback predicate of the running server To without disturbing its current state.
-Pred must be arity 4.
+Pred must denote a callback predicate of arity four.

 Predicate: server_halt/2